-The HP.80 had its roots in wartime design work performed by Dr. Gustav Victor Lachmann, a German national who had been working for Handley-Page when war broke out and had been interned.
-Handley-Page was eventually able to prevail on the authorities to let Lachmann continue work for the company, in cooperation with his deputy, Godfrey Lee.
-Just after the end of the war, Lee went to Germany to learn about German advanced aircraft research, and when he returned to England he came up with the crescent-wing design while bedridden with pneumonia.
+The HP.80 had its roots in wartime design work performed by Dr. Gustav Victor Lachmann, a German national who had been working for Handley Page when war broke out and had been interned.
+Handley Page was eventually able to prevail on the authorities to let Lachmann continue work for the company, in cooperation with his deputy, Godfrey Lee.
+Just after the end of the war, Lee went to Germany to learn about German advanced aircraft research; when he returned to England he came up with the crescent-wing design, while bedridden with pneumonia.
 Incidentally, the Germans had designed a similar crescent wing for an improved version of the Arado Ar-234 jet bomber, but it doesn't appear that Lee saw any of the plans for it during his visit to Germany.
 In any case, the company liked Lee's concepts.
 He later said: "Perhaps we were the only firm brave enough or daft enough to do it."
 The Air Ministry also thought the idea had merit, and authorized construction of two prototypes in April 1948.

-HP.88 design and construction was farmed out to General Aircraft LTD. General Aircraft obtained a fuselage for the Attacker jet fighter from Supermarine and refitted it with a crescent wing and a tee tail.
+HP.88 design and construction was farmed out to General Aircraft LTD. General Aircraft obtained a fuselage for the Attacker jet fighter from Supermarine, then refitted it with a crescent wing and a tee tail.
 The HP.88 performed its first flight on 21 June 1951.
 General Aircraft had been bought out by Blackburn by this time, and Blackburn test pilot G.R.I.
 Parker was at the controls.

 WB771 made an appearance at the Farnborough Air Show in 1953, with the aircraft painted in spiffy colors -- black fuselage with a red cheatline and silver flight surfaces.
 Trials showed the basic design to be sound, with some corrections needed.
 Unfortunately, one of the corrections was discovered very much the hard way, when WB771 was lost in a crash on 14 July 1954 while on a low-level run.
 The tail assembly was weak and tore off, with test pilot Ronald Ecclestone and his crew all killed.